-Start by selecting any trigger number.
+You can add a new Trigger Set, or you can start by selecting any trigger number.
 From there you can edit the trigger's properties:

 In the example above, you are editing Trigger #1, which is preset to include any book with an eScore of 151 or higher.
 ScoutIQ uses eScore as its primary data point to smooth out the volatility that is inherent within sales rank.
 If there isn't an eScore for a particular book, sales rank is then used to allow the triggers to be fully functional.
 Click here to read more information on how eScore correlates with sales rank.